open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 ## lit-element setup

-lit-element takes care of most of the boilerplate when creating components.
-This provides a great developer experience while staying close to the browser platform.
-It does not require any build steps to run in the browser.
-It's a mere 7kb in size and makes it the ideal choice if you are aiming at lightweight components.
+[lit-element](https://github.com/Polymer/lit-element) takes care of most of the boilerplating when creating components.
+This provides a great developer experience while staying close to the browser platform and does not require any build steps to run in the browser.
+It's a mere 7kb in size and makes it the ideal choice if you care about performance.

-lit-element is written and distributed as es modules, this means we can import it using the browser's native module loader.
-Let's create a module script, and import LitElement from a CDN:
+[lit-element](https://github.com/Polymer/lit-element) is written and distributed as es modules.
+This means that we can import it using the browser's native module loader.
+Let's create a module script and import LitElement from a CDN:

 ```html
 <!DOCTYPE html>